pratikdibbe/BlogApplication/README.md

 - Express.js: Backend framework for building the API.
 - React.js: Frontend library for creating an interactive user interface.
 - Node.js: Runtime environment for executing server-side code.
-- [Other Dependencies]: List any additional libraries or tools used in your project.